ravendb/docs/Chapter01.rst

 * we get a *lot* more data?
 * we get a *lot* more requests?

 With relational databases, the answer is usually, you don't scale.
-The No SQL alternatives are generally quite simple to scale, however.
+The NoSQL alternatives are generally quite simple to scale, however.

 .. sidebar:: Data access strategy follows the data access pattern

-  One of the most common problems that I find when reviewing a project is that the first step (or one of them) was to build the Entity Relations Diagram, thereby sinking a large time/effort commitment into it before the project really starts and real world usage tells us what sort of data we actually need and what is the data access pattern of the application.
+  One of the most common problems that I find when reviewing a project is that the first step (or one of them) was to build the Entity Relationship Diagram, thereby sinking a large time/effort commitment into it before the project really starts and real world usage tells us what sort of data we actually need and what the data access pattern of the application is.

   One of the major problems with this approach is that it simply doesn't work with NoSQL solutions.
 An RDBMS allows very flexible querying, so you can sometimes get away with this approach (although it is generally